 BROOK There's a painting by Lucas Cranach the Elder about this old German saying: "The men stay young so long as the women are young."
 The men take their old women to the fountain of youth and bathe them.
 The women emerge young again, and the men are young again too.
 The men don't have to bathe-just the women.
 Here, female youth is like the gate to everlasting life.
 ROSS You said artists are anxious in this moment about making art.
 Why do you think that is?
 BROOK A feeling of being overexposed creates anxiety.
 There's no time to do honest work without feeling seen, or the though nobody can truly know.
 I mean, Charles Darwin's need to be seen.
 I think that's driving people nuts.
 ROSS Is it driving you nuts?
 BROOK always have social media, so maybe I will always feel some kind of longing for a time without.
 ROSS Do you think your work ever looks better in reproduc- BROOK I brought to Chicago these bronzes that I'd used my No, never.
 I was told once that the carpets look better more in person.
 I look at a lot of art on the internet; it's how I find a lot of things.
-But I rarely get off my comput-We changed the language depending on who was in er or my phone and feel great.
+But I rarely get off my computer or my phone and feel great.
 I often feel sad.
 ROSS This divide between materiality and immateriality-on one side you have a painting, and on the other is an online reproduction of a painting, but also on that side of immateriality are the unseen parts of ourselves.
 I had a stomach flu during its making.
 Sometimes you To what degree do you use painting to get into that im- BROOK That's almost the goal of art.
-I question sometimes if I've had some orgasmic experiences vomiting on psy- there's a purpose for art at all.
+I question sometimes if there's a purpose for art at all.
 In paradise, it probably wouldn't be necessary.
 The material of art is almost useless.
 It's not a useful material in the end.
-Yes, it's wild.
-And one of the experiences that I wrote You are taking useful things and making them useknowing.
+You are taking useful things and making them useknowing.
 ROSS It's beyond the material.